grahamwhaley/runtime/docs/architecture/architecture.md

 that it sends to the VM via `cc-proxy` UNIX named socket.

 The IO stream sequence numbers are passed from `cc-runtime` to `cc-shim` when the former spawns the latter.
-They are generated by `hyperstart` and `cc-oci-runtime` fetches them by sending the `AllocateIO` command to `cc-proxy`.
+They are generated by `hyperstart` and `cc-runtime` fetches them by sending the `AllocateIO` command to `cc-proxy`.

 As an example, let's say that running the `pwd` command from a container standard input will generate